NelliSavo/mobile-app-project-2023/README.md

 University course project where I designed a fictional memo application

-The mobile application consists of a welcome page, a log in page, a home page and a note page.
+The mobile application consists of welcome page, log in page, home page and note page.